 Even Revanth’s gurus YSR, Naidu couldn’t harm BRS: Vinod Kumar

-Karimnagar: Former MP Boinapally Vinod Kumar said that Banjaras are the ones who played a vital role in the Telangana movement.
-He said that the...

-Karimnagar: Former MP Boinapally Vinod Kumar said that Banjaras are the ones who played a vital role in the Telangana movement.
-He said that the credit of giving Podu Pattas goes to BRS
+Former MP Boinapally Vinod Kumar said that Banjaras are the ones who played a vital role in the Telangana movement.

 The gurus of these two leaders, YS Rajasekhar Reddy and Chandrababu Naidu were not able to harm the BRS, and Revanth Reddy and Venkat Reddy could do nothing, he ridiculed.
 The BRS party has a philosophy and works for the development of society.